For your viewing pleasure, please find enclosed some of my favourite articles, books, websites and people. Enjoy!

 - Exercise is the magic pill—a great summary from the Harvard Magazine on the pervasive power of exercise, and our cultural reluctance to move on it.

 - Precision Nutrition—highly reputable, evidence-based nutrition and fitness information.
 Whether you're unsure about cod liver oil supplmentation, the Paleo diet or periodised training just try Google'ing

 precision nutrition <topic>and they'll likely have written about it.
 They also create a lot of great infographics, such as in their template to building the perfect meal.

 - For mobility, flexibility and strength work that's fun and doesn't require a gym, check out GMB.io.
 Their Elements program is a brilliant online course that I really enjoyed.
 They also have a lot of well-written articles.

 - The book that got me hooked on running was Born to Run.
-Even if you aren't particularly interested in long-distance running, it's an incredibly told story that's hard to put down.
+Even if you aren't particularly interested in long-distance running, it's an incredible story that's hard to put down.

 - Derek Sivers—Minimalist, entrepreneur, tech-head, philosopher and writer.
 His website houses a huge collection of detailed notes for books he's read.
 Goldmine!
 If you're interested in entrepreneurship, or creativity in general, his book—Anything You Want—is fun, inspiring, and can be read in an afternoon.

-- Book: The Unexpected Joy of Being Sober by Catherine Gray.
+- The Unexpected Joy of Being Sober by Catherine Gray.
 A witty, honest, non-preachy reflection on drinking and the joy of dropping it.
-The reason I'm currently part way through a Sober Spring.
+The reason I decided to take a Sober Spring.